nplrkn/alsoran/documentation/backlog.md

 - Review all readmes as seen on Github
 - Set to public
 ----FUNCTION----
 - Ue logging level should be settable to allow warnings to show up.
-UE context should appear in logs.
+UE context should appear in logs / be stored in Logger.
 - Handle -ve response to InitialContextSetupRequest with bad RAN UE ID
 - Make values in NG Setup configurable rather than hard coded (Tac, Plmn Id, slices, etc)
 ----PERFORMANCE----